srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

   <figcaption>Underlay IPv6 Link Local eBGP sessions</figcaption>
 </figure>

-With eBGP unnumbered peers feature it is easy to setup BGP-based underlay connectivity between the leaf and spine switches while leveraging BGP's high scalability and proven resiliency.
+With eBGP unnumbered peers feature it is easy to setup BGP-based underlay connectivity between the leaf and spine switches while leveraging BGP's high scalability and proven resiliency[^1].

 !!!tip inline end
     Configuration applied to the fabric nodes can be found in [config directory](https://github.com/srl-labs/srl-k8s-anycast-lab/tree/main/configs) of a lab repo.